antimof/UxPlay/README.txt

     from terminal commands "ps waux \| grep pulse" or "pactl info" will contain "pipewire" if your Linux/BSD system uses it).*

--   On Raspberry Pi: If you use Ubuntu 22.10 or earlier, GStreamer must be [patched](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches) to use hardware video decoding by the Broadcom GPU (also recommended but optional for Raspberry Pi OS (Bullseye): use option "`uxplay -bt709`" if you do not use the patch).
+-   On Raspberry Pi: models using hardware h264 video decoding by the Broadcom GPU (models 4B and earlier) may require the uxplay option -bt709.
+If you use Ubuntu 22.10 or earlier, GStreamer must be [patched](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches) to use hardware video decoding by the Broadcom GPU (also recommended but optional for Raspberry Pi OS (Bullseye): the patched GStreamer does not need option " -bt709\`".
+The need for -bt709 when hardware video decoding is used seems to have reappeared starting with GStreamer-1.22.

 To (easily) compile the latest UxPlay from source, see the section [Getting UxPlay](#getting-uxplay).